iamkirankumaryadav/Library/Data Science/Imbalanced Dataset.md

 `Class labels` of target should be `balanced` otherwise it predicts a **biased output**.

-`Stratified sampling` : Sample containing `equal` proportion of each `class labels` to train the model.
 - e.g. Flower Species 150 : 50 Setosa, 50 Verginica and 50 Versicolor

 ### 1. Up | Over sampling minority class | Sampling with replacement